 Physics behind Electrical Resistance

 We can explain the resistance very easily by considering a pure metallic substance.
 In metal, there are plenty of free electrons available in it.
 Even these free electrons are available at room temperature also.
-Now, we apply a voltage across the metal.
-Then the free electrons tend to propagate towards the higher potential end of the metal.
-This is because of the electrostatic force.
+When we apply a potential difference between two points of the metal substance, the free electrons tend to propagate towards the higher potential point.
+This is because of the electrostatic force acting the electrons due to the applied potential difference.
 During their journey, they collide with atoms of the metal.
 Due to these collisions, the electrons get difficulty to propagate one point to another.
 This phenomenon causes resistance against the flow of electrons.
 Undoubtedly, this opposition to the flow of electrons is resistance.

 At a constant temperature, the current is directly proportional to the voltage.
 If V is the voltage and I is the current then,